 - We encourage and support children to drink throughout the day. - Every child has either milk or water at snack time and water at lunch time. - Both children and staff have access to drinking water at all times throughout the day.
-The children can serve themselves at the water cooler using disposable paper cups.
+Parents are asked to provide children with a water bottle which can be topped up during the day as necessary.